 One of the highlights of my stay was visiting the Cascades Raptor Center.
 At the educational center, visitors can see raptors such as eagles, owls, and osprey up close and find out why they are part of the center.
-And, you can even adopt a bird which helps care for them and has perks like free admission for one year and a one-on-one with an outreach bird and handler.
+And, you can even adopt a bird that helps care for them and has perks like free admission for one year and one-on-one with an outreach bird and handler.

 Surprisingly, my favorite raptor turned out to be a very curious turkey vulture named Kali.
 She was one of two eggs rescued from an abandoned nest at a logging site.
 While her rehabilitators took precautions to stop her from bonding with humans, after her release, she still kept coming down to them.
 In 2003, she became part of the Education Team at the center.